-5.7 To ensure competitiveness the remuneration ranges for each grade are updated annually.
-Factors that will influence the annual update will include, but not be limited to, increases to the Consumer Price Index, increase provided by the Enterprise Agreement, and market considerations.
+5.7 To ensure competitiveness, the remuneration ranges for each grade are benchmarked annually and updated as necessary.
+Factors that will influence an update to the remuneration ranges will include, but will not be limited to, increases to the Consumer Price Index, salary increases provided by the Enterprise Agreement, and market considerations.

 - 17% employer superannuation contribution;

 - Membership fee of any approved, relevant professional association(s) up to a combined total value of $1000.).